apstndb/spanner-mycli/README.md

 ### Directed reads mode

-spanner-cli now supports directed reads, a feature that allows you to read data from a specific replica of a Spanner database.
+spanner-mycli now supports directed reads, a feature that allows you to read data from a specific replica of a Spanner database.
-To use directed reads with spanner-cli, you need to specify the `--directed-read` flag.
+To use directed reads with spanner-mycli, you need to specify the `--directed-read` flag.
 The `--directed-read` flag takes a single argument, which is the name of the replica that you want to read from.
 The replica name can be specified in one of the following formats: